LorisProg2403/so_long/ROADMAP.md

 If so then check if the len is the same everywhere and that the lan is bigger than the number of lines (if it's a rectangle).

+Check if there is at least one exit, at least one collectable, one player.

+Check if there is wall all around the map.

+Check if the map is winnable.

 ## Load Map

 When all the checks are good, we can draw the map.